7Ji/pkgbuild-rs/README.md

 ## Highlights

 ### Naive
 This is **naive** in the sense that it does not understand `PKGBUILD`s natively, nor does it care what the `PKGBUILD`s do.

-Instead, it uses a Bash instance to run a dynamically generated, highly efficient script.
+Instead, it uses a Bash instance to run a dynamically generated, highly efficient script, which does only the bare-minimum handling of in-PKGBUILD data structures and dump them directly to its stdout with minimum decorating to be parsed by the library.

 Being **naive**, this avoids a lot of hacks needed in the Rust world to try to understand a Bash script and a lot of pitfalls that come with them.